 If you love juicing, then invest in your own juicer.
 It’s cheaper in the long run vs. buying juices at the store.

-While I love diversity in my food, I also learned to streamline my menu, cooking things I like to eat frequently.
+While I love diversity in my food, I’ve also learned to streamline my menu, cooking things I like to eat frequently.
 By doing this, I’m buying fewer ingredients and have less food waste; this means spending less.
 Using my simple kitchen setup, I make black beans, faux pancakes that don’t taste like crap, sweet mashed potatoes, veggie burgers, my own hummus, pesto, and applesauce.
 These things can be paired with most meats or salads I decide to create.
 Speaking of salad, I also recommend buying high-quality olive oils and bottles of vinegar, and to have mustard, honey, and herbs on hand.
 You’ll never buy salad dressing again once you know how to make them yourself.
 They are simple and take under five minutes to make.

 Give Yourself Time To Change Your Eating Habits

 In years it took me to learn how to eat better (and cook), I came to realize that eating well can be synonymous with spending more money; organics, supplements, juices, cleanses and premium meat were costing me a fortune.
-While I was willing and able to pay a premium for my food as I wasn’t paying for it with poor health, there came a point where I started to try and figure out ways to make eating well efficient and cost effective because I wanted to put money elsewhere.
-Hopefully my practices will help you navigate your way to better food budgets and finding a way to shop, eat and cook that works for you.
+While I was willing and able to pay a premium for my food as I wasn’t paying for it with poor health, there came a point where I started to try and figure out ways to make eating well efficient and cost-effective because I wanted to put the money elsewhere.
+Hopefully, my practices will help you navigate your way to better food budgets and finding a way to shop, eat and cook that works for you.

 Remember, cheaper isn’t always better.
 You’ve got to balance your life and needs with achieving health goals.
-By following the steps outlined above, I’ve streamlined my food budget from $800-$1000 per month down to about $400-500 (which includes eating out 2x, coffee, and ordering food allergy friendly faux carbs).
+By following the steps outlined above, I’ve streamlined my food budget from $800-$1000 per month down to about $400-500 (which includes eating out 2x, coffee, and ordering food allergy-friendly faux carbs).